-Any pet owner knows that dogs don't mind being smelly and dirty.
+Any pet owner knows that dogs don’t mind being smelly and dirty.
 In fact, many dogs delight in rolling around in all sorts of substances we may think of as disgusting, or tearing through brush and mud puddles.
 At some point, your dog is going to need a bath.
-How to bathe your dog, and how often, depends on a few factors.
+How to bathe your dog, and how often you should do so, depends on a few factors.

 How Often Do Dogs Need a Bath?

-Bath frequency depends on how much time your dog spends outdoors and what he does once he's out there, but most experts recommend bathing as infrequently as possible to preserve natural oils and avoid drying out his skin.
+Bath frequency depends on how much time your dog spends outdoors and what they do once they’re out there.
+But most experts recommend bathing as infrequently as possible to preserve natural oils and avoid drying out your dog’s skin.
 As a rule of thumb:

 - Short-haired breeds, like Weimaraners or Beagles, need to be bathed less frequently.